Students Eligible for Free/Reduced Price Lunch

 How is Ulster County performing?

-In 2014, 39% of Ulster County students were eligible for free or reduced price lunch, less than the statewide (excluding NYC) figure of 38% and the 2014 national figure of 50%.
-Among counties in the Mid-Hudson Valley, Ulster's 2014 rate was less than Orange's (40%) and greater than Dutchess's (30%).
-From 2005 through 2014, Ulster's rate increased 12 points, compared to the state's (excluding NYC) increase of 9 points over the same period and the nation's increase of 13 points from 2005 through 2013.
+In 2016, 45% of Ulster County students were eligible for free or reduced price lunch, equal to the statewide (excluding NYC) rate.
+Among counties in the Mid-Hudson Valley, Ulster's rate in 2016 was higher than both Orange (42%) and Dutchess (31%).
+From 2005 through 2016, Ulster's rate increased 17 percentage points, similar to the state (excluding NYC) increase of 16 points and greater than the regional increase of 13 points over the same timeframe.
+Among local districts, rates of eligible students were particularly high in Kingston (57%).

 Notes about the data

+Comparable national data was not available for 2015 and 2016.
 Not all students who are eligible for free or reduced priced lunch participate in the program.
+Data for this indicator are expected to be released in the second quarter.